DataDog/hiring-engineers/answers.md

 ```

 ### Thinkthrough
-I noticed initially that the instructions the readme linked to for vagrant had linux commands for starting vagrant.
+I noticed initially that the instructions in the readme for Vagrant had linux commands for starting vagrant.
 ```
 $ vagrant init hasicorp/precise64
 $ vagrant up